cthoyt/cthoyt.github.io/_posts/2025-09-30-bridging-culture-and-chemistry.md

 ### Querying NFDI4Chem

+Time to switch domains!
 The NFDI4Chem Consortium makes its knowledge graph queryable from SPARQL here:
 [https://search.nfdi4chem.de/sparql](https://search.nfdi4chem.de/sparql).
 I
-started with the following query to investigate which measurement processes from CHMO appear like NMR, mass spectrometry, X-ray diffraction, and microscopy.
+started with the following SPARQL query to investigate which measurement processes from CHMO appear like NMR, mass spectrometry, X-ray diffraction, and microscopy.

 ```sparql